Israel ramps up West Bank offensive and says troops will remain in some areas for a year

 He said in a statement he had ordered the military to “prepare for an extended stay in the camps that were cleared for the coming year and to not allow the return of residents or for terror to grow again."
 It was not clear for how long Palestinians would be prevented from returning.

 The military said it was expanding the raid in the West Bank to other areas and, in a rare move, was sending tanks to Jenin, long a bastion of armed struggle against Israel.
-It was the first time Israel had sent tanks to the territory since 2002, in response to a deadly Palestinian uprising.
+Three tanks, still in Israeli territory, could be seen Sunday from an area near Jenin.
+It was the first time Israel was sending tanks to the territory since 2002, when Israel fought a deadly Palestinian uprising.

 The refugee camps are home to descendants of Palestinians who fled or were forced to flee during wars with Israel decades ago.